Home | resource library | Family Voices Resources | Fact Sheets | Supported Decision Making for Transition-Age Youth

 Decision-Making: A Skill that Requires Practice and Experience

 Decision-making is a learned skill.
-If we allow children to choose what they wear, eat or want to do for fun we encourage their independence, their self-confidence and their ability to make decisions.
-At times, all people make mistakes in decision making, and these mistakes usually help them make better decisions in the future.
-If youth with disabilities are not given the opportunity to make choices and make mistakes they are less likely to develop these skills and may not believe they are capable of decision making as adults.
+When we allow children to choose what they wear, eat or want to do for fun we encourage independence, self-confidence and their ability to make decisions.
+At times, everyone makes mistakes in decision making, and these mistakes usually help us make better decisions in the future.
+If youth with disabilities are not given the opportunity to make choices and make mistakes, they are less likely to develop these skills and may not believe they are capable of decision making as adults.

 • What do you worry about as you consider your child’s future?
-Is guardianship necessary or would a less restrictive option do?
+Is guardianship necessary, or would a less-restrictive option work for them with some skill building?

 • Does your child have skills and strengths in some areas of decision-making, but not in others?
-For example, he or she can decide which classes to take but not is not able to make financial decisions.
+For example, they can decide which classes to take but may not be capable of making all their own financial decisions.

-• Would support from friends, family, professionals or technology be enough to assist your young person with decisions?
+• Would support from friends, family, professionals or technology be enough to assist a young person with decisions?

 INFORMATION AND RESOURCES